dh-tech/dh-tech.github.io/content/blog/2020-08-14-vogl-django.md

 ---
 excerpt: "For a small project running on Django, I was planning to do a tiny upgrade.
 Just changing from Django 2 to Django 3...
 What could possibly go wrong!"
-img: blog/assets/Django_2.1_landing_page.png
+featureImage: /images/posts/Django_2.1_landing_page.png
+thumbnail: /images/posts/Django_2.1_landing_page.png
+featureImageAlt: Screenshot of the landing page for a new Django 2.1 install
-img-credits: "Django Software Foundation, Landing page for Django 2.1"
+featureImageCap: "Django Software Foundation, Landing page for Django 2.1"
-layout: post
 author: Malte Vogl
 published: true
 date: 2020-08-14T09:33:00
-url: /
 title: Simply updating the Django version ...
+tags:
-tag: ADayInTheLifeOf
+- ADayInTheLifeOf
 ---

 Doing the sensible thing, as a first step I updated to the latest Django version, which was 3.1 at that time.
 Trying the debugging server of Django just gave me lots of errors.
 After a short search I realized, that of course also Django CMS needs to be updated, which was done in a breeze.
 Retrying the server, lots of new interesting errors.